30 June 2025

 The broad American political discourse understands neither liberalism nor the Left.

-Yes, anyone with any sophistication registers the inadequacy of trying to describe the range of political positions by placing them on a single linear scale … but the spectrum is the best simple model available, a very powerful instrument if used carefully, with an understanding of its limitations.
+With the caveat that anyone with any sophistication registers the inadequacy of trying to describe the range of political positions by placing them on a single linear scale, the spectrum is the best simple model available, a very powerful instrument if used carefully.
+Check out my summary diagram from the post I just linked:

 A spectrum of political terms: